 Back to Blog

-ProfitabilityApril 26, 2026·8 min read·Vyron Johnson
+ProfitabilityApril 26, 2026·10 min read·Vyron Johnson, Founder of BarGuard

 How to Price Cocktails So You Actually Make Money (Not Just Sales)

 Most bars price drinks by gut feel or by watching competitors.
-Here is the formula that ties your menu prices directly to your pour cost target — and how to find the drinks that are quietly killing your margins.
+Here is the formula that ties your menu prices directly to your pour cost target, and how to find the drinks that are quietly killing your margins.

 bar manager reviewing cocktail menu pricing with cost breakdown spreadsheet

 Most bar menus are priced by instinct.
 An owner looks at what the place down the street is charging for a margarita, adds a dollar, and calls it a night.
-The problem is that your competitor might be losing money on that drink too — and you just copied their mistake.
+The problem is that your competitor might be losing money on that drink too, and you just copied their mistake.

 Profitable cocktail pricing starts with your pour cost target, works backward through your recipe cost, and ends with a price that actually makes sense for your margins.
 It takes about ten minutes per drink to do correctly, and most bars have never done it for their full menu.